LightFocus/ASUS-ROG-STRIX-B460I-Hackintosh/README.md

 # ASUS ROG B460I Hackintosh

 Building a Hackintosh on ROG STRIX B460-I using OpenCore.

+### I've updated my mobo to ROG Z490G which you can find the new EFI [here](https://github.com/LightFocus/ASUS-ROG-STRIX-Z490G-Hackintosh).
+This repo is not longer under maintenance.
 ## Software
 | Name | Version |
 | :-: | :-: |